Equine Care & Management Level 1 £114.00 / £38.00

 Fed up with people telling you to do things ‘this way’ or ‘that way’?
 Gain the confidence to do things ‘your’ way.

-- Enrol & pay the fee online.
-Immediately start.
-No waiting – get going today.
+- Enrol & pay the fee online for immediate start.

 - Work at your own speed in your own time – no rush, no hassle.

-- Take as long as you like to complete – no terms or yearly deadlines.
+- Take as long as you like – no term times or yearly deadlines.

 - East to read, non text book language.

-- Friendly one to one personal tutor on call throughout.
+- Friendly one to one personal tutor on call.

-- Self assessment throughout with optional final assignment for Certificate.
+- Self assessments with optional final assignment for Certificate.

 Who takes this course?

-This comprehensive Level 1 course is based on the BHS Stages 1 to 2 theory.
-7 modules and assignments, loads of learning tasks and research projects.
-Friendly support by phone or email.
-Level 1 provides a much broader, more holistic, real life approach to horse care.
+The course provides a much broader, more holistic, real life approach to horse care.
 It is not just the usual text book ‘speak’ with unit by unit approach to learning usually encountered with professional qualifications training courses.
 It is presented in normal conversational language in plain English and it really does cover a huge amount of information.

 - All completed by home study.